Get Started with Dremio Cloud

 To get started, sign up for an account at dremio.com/get-started and follow the guided setup to create your first project.

-This guide shows you how to analyze transportation data and find usage patterns using natural language queries with Dremio's AI Agent.
-You'll work with the dremio_samples.nyc_citibikes.citibikes table that contains over 115 million bike-sharing records from New York City—real patterns from one of the world's busiest transportation networks.
+This guide shows you how to analyze transportation data using natural language queries without SQL.
+You'll work with the dremio_samples.nyc_citibikes.citibikes table that contains over 115 million real bike-sharing records from New York City, one of the world's busiest transportation networks.

 Understanding your dataset structure is crucial before diving into analysis.
 Start by getting an overview of the bike-sharing data to understand what insights are possible.